 - Several maintenance inspection covers in the area of the redeveloped foundry complex are marked 'Charlestown Eng Co Ltd'. - Safety railings are a significant visual feature in several places.
-Around the harbour and along the Coast Path towards the battery they are supported by minimally dressed split granite posts, alongside the leat in Duporth Road by upright lengths of former tramway rail, and adjacent to the Pier House Hotel by pierced iron posts with pointed tops.
-Lengths of iron railings which survive in places around the harbour and adjacent to the Coast Path are polygonal, possibly hexagonal, in section and are
+Around the harbour and along the historic coast path towards the Battery they are supported by minimally dressed split granite posts, alongside the leat in Duporth Road by upright lengths of former tramway rail, and adjacent to the Pier House Hotel by pierced iron posts with pointed tops.
+Lengths of iron railings which survive in places around the harbour and adjacent to the coast path are polygonal (probably originally hexagonal) in section and are particularly distinctive; in places the iron railings have regrettably been replaced with galvanised pipe.

-- particularly distinctive; in places the iron railings have regrettably been replaced with galvanised pipe. - The heritage-pattern street lanterns fixed to the walls of some of the buildings at the southern end of Charlestown Road and their free-standing equivalents in the same area and on Duporth Road reflect the local tradition of ironwork and are appropriate elements within the high-quality built environment in this area.
+- The heritage-pattern street lanterns fixed to the walls of some of the buildings at the southern end of Charlestown Road and their free-standing equivalents in the same area and on Duporth Road reflect the local tradition of ironwork and are appropriate elements within the high-quality built environment in this area.
 (They could very suitably be emulated throughout the rest of the Conservation Area.) - Several large cast-iron anchors, formerly associated with the Shipwreck Treasure Museum, are now displayed around the village, including one as an entrance feature and another on the roundabout adjacent to the head of the harbour.